AAVSO/VStar/trunk/plugin/plugin-dev/README.txt

 Modify these to suit your environment and desired plugin type.

 Note that currently, the plugin source package path and plugin package properties must be independently specified.

-There are ways to fix this but I want to keep things simple for now.
+Legal values for the plugin_type property are:

+- CustomFilter
+- GeneralTool
+- ModelCreator
+- ObservationSource
+- ObservationTool
+- PeriodAnalysis

 Given the foregoing, to create skeleton code for an observation source plugin, type this in a shell (Unix shell, Mac Terminal, Windows command prompt, ...):

+  ant skeleton

+Instead of a skeleton, you can create a fully functioning example plugin by entering:

-  ant create
+  ant example

-Once you have edited the created code to implement your plugin's functionality, to compile the code and build the jar file, type this:
+Once you have optionally edited the code to implement your plugin's functionality (or just want to use the example code) to compile the source and build the jar file, type this:

   ant jar

-or just:

-  ant

-since "jar" is the default target.
+Skeleton code will build but won't do anything.

 To install the plugin's jar file into the vstar_plugins directory, type:

   ant install

+which will build the source first if necessary, or just:

+  ant

+since "install" is the default target.

 To see all options, type:

   ant -p

-For non-trivial plugin code, I would recommend using an IDE like Eclipse.
+For non-trivial plugin code, I would recommend using an IDE such as Eclipse.
-Use of such a tool is beyond the scope of this README file.
+Use of such a tool is beyond the scope of this document.